Tommy Talau: 2023

 On 26 June, it was announced that Talau had signed a two-year deal to join Manly starting in 2024.

 Talau played a total of twelve games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

 2024

 In round 12 of the 2024 NRL season, Talau scored two tries for Manly in their 26-20 upset victory over Melbourne.

 In round 14, Talau scored four tries for Manly in their 32-22 loss against Penrith.

 Talau played 23 matches for Manly in the 2024 NRL season and scored 18 tries as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 2025

 Talau made 13 appearances for Manly in the 2025 NRL season as the club missed the finals.
 On 8 September, it was announced Talau had been released by Manly after not being offered a new contract.

+2026

+On 5 January, the Sydney Roosters announced that they had signed Talau for the 2026 season.